vippsas/vipps-login-api/vipps-login-api-faq.md

 ## How can I log a user out?

-*Vipps Login* does not support merchant-initiated log-out in the browser, as this would effectively log the user out of Vipps (meaning that the user will no longer be remembered in the browser across sites that use Vipps Login).
+*Vipps Login* does not support merchant-initiated log-out in the browser, as this would effectively log the user out of Vipps MobilePay (meaning that the user will no longer be remembered in the browser across sites that use Vipps Login).
 You are of course free to log the user out of your service (by disabling your own session).